hyperledger-labs/splice-wallet-kernel/clients/extension/README.md

-# Canton Browser Extension Wallet
+# Splice Browser Extension Wallet

 The browser extension Wallet Client for Chrome and Firefox.